 Status: Health insurance costs decreased in FY 2020.
-The City was quoted a 0% not to exceed rate from its carrier, Harvard Pilgrim Health Care, effective July 1, 2019; and was able to negotiate a -2% decrease in rates and eliminate the HMO \$250 plan.
+The City has received a not to exceed rate of 6% from its carrier, Harvard Pilgrim Health Care, effective July 1, 2020; and hopes to negotiate a better rate before the actual renewal.
 All City employees now pay at least 10% of the premium costs for health insurance.
 The City provides insurance to retirees as well, and, in January 2020, the medical portion of the plan will increase by \$5.68 due to the Affordable Care Act Health Insurance Fee.
 This brings the total Medicare coverage cost to \$373.98 per month.